 The IAEM Bulletin, the official newsletter of the International Association of Emergency Managers, is published monthly by IAEM to keep members abreast of association news, government actions affecting emergency management, and research and information sources.
 The Bulletin – which is in its 33rd year of continuous publication – is also intended to serve as a way for emergency management colleagues to exchange information on programs and ideas.
 The members-only IAEM Bulletin, generally 24-40 pages, moved from print to electronic publishing in 2014.
 Issues from August 1999 through the present are available in the members-only IAEM Bulletin Archives.

-Call for Articles on "Cybersecurity" for the June 2018 IAEM Bulletin
+Call for Articles on "Climate Change: An Emerging Threat" for the August 2018 IAEM Bulletin

 Readership | Article Submissions | Advertising | Sample Issue | 2018 Special Focus Issues | Archives | Contact the Editor